 Is your bedroom suffering from a serious case of the beige blues?
 Is waking up in the morning a slog, just like your boring breakfast oatmeal?
 Snap out of it!
-We know there’s safety in neutrals, but at what cost to your sanity?
-Colors, when used properly in the bedroom, can enhance relaxation, help you fall asleep more easily and have you wake up more energized.
-Trust us, it’s a big life improvement.
-If you’ve ever found yourself yearning for more color in your sleeping quarters but just didn’t know how to go about it, we’ve got the tried and true methods for choosing just the right palette.
+We know there’s safety in neutral color schemes and white walls, but at what cost to your sanity?
+Colors, even pops of color, when used properly throughout the entire room, can enhance relaxation, help you fall asleep more easily and have you wake up more energized.
+Trust us, it’s a big interior design and life improvement--it's a budget-friendly, simple way to give your once neutral space that new life vibe with just a new (or a few) paint colors and some home decor ideas.
+If you’ve ever found yourself yearning for more color in your master bedroom but just didn’t know how to go about it, we’ve got the tried and true methods for choosing just the right color palette.

 Before we get into the nitty gritty details, let us start by suggesting you keep in handy our trusty friend the Color Wheel, preferably one that includes tints (added white), hues (added gray) and shades (added black).

 Two-Color.
 We’ve all heard of complementary (contrasting) colors, which are opposite each other on the Color Wheel, but that’s a no-go here.
 For the bedroom, analogous colors, or colors that are side-by-side on the Color Wheel, make a much more relaxed palette choice.
-Pick two that are next door neighbors and balance them with the neutral of your choice.
+Pick two same but different colors that are next door neighbors and balance them with the neutral of your choice.

 Keep in mind the classic 60-30-10 rule, here.
 Even though we chose only two colors, the neutral technically bumps it up to three.
-60 percent of your room should be a dominant color choice (walls, bedframe, accent furniture), 30 percent should be a secondary color (curtains, smaller pieces) and 10 percent should be an accent color (pillows, decorations, lamps).
+60 percent of your room should be a dominant color choice (walls, bedframe, accent furniture), 30 percent should be a secondary color (drapes, piece of art) and 10 percent should be an accent color (throw pillows, decorations, lamps)